d-iii-s/msim/README.md

 MSIM -- MIPS R4000 system simulator
 ===================================

-MSIM is a light-weight computer simulator based on MIPS R4000.
+MSIM is a light-weight computer simulator based on MIPS R4000 and RISC-V.
 It is used for education and research purposes, mainly to teach the construction and implementation of operating systems.
 MSIM is distributed with source code under the GNU GPL license to make